 But that’s not all.
 When I saw I had one rectangle piece of gingham fabric leftover I naturally thought, hmmm, that’s just enough for a dress for my little 16 month old daughter (who is now 5!) .
 I found a 1929 pattern for a doll’s dress that seemed simple enough.
 Doll and baby clothes are remarkably similar in the 1920s.
 The pattern came in the Easy Ways to Pretty Frocks booklet, which is also an excellent DIY pattern for a simple 1920s day or party dresses.

 I used more eyelet to make the top blouse and the gingham check for the skirt.
 Trimmed the collar and cuffs in lace, added round pockets and several pink bows and a long pink belt.
 Isn’t it adorable?

-Oscar looked quite the dapper gentleman in his linen shadow stripe (meaning wide stripes) suit, pink collarless shirt with detachable club collar (round collar), gold tie, straw boater hat and vintage two tone spectators.
-Learn how to create this outside (and more men’s 1920s costume ideas)
+Oscar looked quite the dapper gentleman in his linen shadow stripe (meaning wide stripes) suit, pink collarless shirt with detachable club collar (round collar), gold tie, straw boater hat, and vintage two tone spectators.
+Learn how to create this outfit (and more men’s 1920s costume ideas).

 Here are some more pictures of our day:

 First stop was a museum tour of a 1920s house with the original kitchen still intact!
 A perfect place for a photo op in a house dress.

 I took my hat off inside but otherwise it stayed on my head all day.
 This was a great blue velvet sun hat, almost identical to one worn by Margaret in Boardwalk Empire.
 See more 1920s hats for sale online.

 Stopping for a spot of tea and a picnic is a must at Gatsby’s party.

 Baby Autumn says this was the best event yet, thanks Mommy for my dress!